makersacademy/takeaway-challenge/README.md

 This will be written in Ruby and implemented using test driven development using the Rspec framework.

+## Progress report

+  - SMS sample test working with environment variables but not currenlty functioning in app in IRB - blocked atm
+  - Disclaimer - I had some help writing my Rspec test for sms
+  - Still to do - create order class and split takeaway/order
+  - Still to do - use Timecop to add time +1hr to sms message
+  - Still to do - deal with edge cases eg negative quantities in orders

 ## User stories

 > As a customer